WHEN: Thursday 13 October 2022

 If you are worried about your debts, or can’t contact your lenders yourself, contact our helpline and one of our team of qualified Debt Advisers will be there to help you.

 The Insolvency Service has published Coronavirus (COVID-19) Guidance which allows for flexibility to be applied to IVAs where the borrower has problems because of Coronavirus.
-This currently applies until 31st July 2021 but this date is subject to change.
+This currently applies until 31st December 2021 for existing IVAs (IVAs entered into prior to 1st August 2021).

 The guidance says if you have either a reduction in income or an increase in expenses you may be able to reduce payments by up to 50% and to take payment holidays for up to six months, without a variation being required (this will be reviewed at three monthly intervals).
 This is in addition to the standard IVA provisions allowing up to 9 months payment breaks.
 Payment breaks are added onto the end of your IVA, so you will be paying the same amount in the end.
 If you are unsure what help is available you can contact your IVA Supervisor or our debt team can offer assistance.

 After a brief suspension of bailiffs enforcing debts during Covid-19 restrictions, the Civil Enforcement Association (CIVEA) announced plans for a ‘phased return of activity’.
-From 24th August 2020 local authorities and courts can use bailiffs to enforce overdue council tax, business rates, parking and traffic penalties and magistrates’ court fines.
+Since 24th August 2020 local authorities and courts have been authorised to use bailiffs to enforce overdue council tax, business rates, parking and traffic penalties and magistrates’ court fines.

-CIVEA announced that their member organisations will “only debtors who have not engaged or communicated with their local authority despite being given numerous opportunities to do so”.
-They also advise visits will only be authorised where there is no other option, previous attempts to resolve matters with the debtor through other forms of communication have been unsuccessful, and there is a need for this to happen as soon as possible.
+CIVEA announced that their member organisations will consider action against “only debtors who have not engaged or communicated with their local authority despite being given numerous opportunities to do so”.
+They also advised visits will only be authorised where there is no other option, previous attempts to resolve matters with the debtor through other forms of communication have been unsuccessful, and there is a need for this to happen as soon as possible.

 All bailiffs must follow government guidance on health and safety and carry out appropriate risk assessments before carrying out visits to properties.
 Some bailiffs may request virtual meetings regarding enforcement of debts as an alternative.

-If you have any debts which are already with bailiffs/Sheriff Officers, we urge you to contact us as soon as possible for advice on dealing with the debt.
+If you have any debts which are already with bailiffs/Sheriff Officers/ EJO (Enforcement of Judgements Office), we urge you to contact us as soon as possible for advice on dealing with the debt.

 Our freephone helpline is operating as usual.
 If you need support during these incredibly difficult times, please call us on 0800 093 8543 or complete our contact form here.